OpenEvalProject/evals/manuscripts/elife-54265/v1/manuscript.md

 ## Abstract

-As Eve Marder stands down as a Deputy Editor of eLife , she reflects on the need for journals to change and respond to their environment
+As Eve Marder stands down as a Deputy Editor of eLife, she reflects on the need for journals to change and respond to their environment